Skip to content

 The interventions

-Northumbria University – Northumbria will compare two methods for identifying students in need of wellbeing support: analytics data or a validated wellbeing scale.
-Students identified as having low wellbeing will receive nudges directing them to support services.
+Northumbria University – Northumbria compared two methods for identifying students in need of wellbeing support: analytics data or a validated wellbeing scale.
+Students identified as having low wellbeing received nudges directing them to support services.

-University of Staffordshire – Staffordshire’s student app ‘Beacon’ will nudge students towards accessing support services via push notifications.
-These notifications will signpost to wellbeing and careers support, and will be prompted when students dip below an engagement threshold calculated by learning analytics.
+University of Staffordshire – Staffordshire’s student app ‘Beacon’ nudged students towards accessing support services via push notifications.
+These notifications signposted to wellbeing and careers support, and prompted when students dipped below an engagement threshold calculated by learning analytics.

-University of East Anglia – The intervention for this project involves two types of emails, prompted by learning analytics, directing students with low engagement to support services.
-The evaluation will compare a brief, informal email prompting students to complete a support service form, with a more detailed, academic-style email providing extensive information on available support options that students with low engagement can access.
+University of East Anglia – The intervention for this project involved two types of emails, prompted by learning analytics, directing students with low engagement to support services.
+The evaluation compared a brief, informal email prompting students to complete a support service form, with a more detailed, academic-style email providing extensive information on available support options that students with low engagement could access.

 Where possible, within the timescale of the evaluation, we will use direct measures of wellbeing, and additionally, proxy outcomes such as attendance, engagement, and take-up of the support offered.

-The final reports will be published in spring/summer 2025.
+The final reports will be published in summer/autumn 2025.

 Related insights and evaluation